karim1safan/PROJECT_00_Calculator/README.md

 # PROJECT_00_Calculator
-This project makes some mathematics operations .
-There are another version for this project.
+This project makes some mathematics operations.
+There is another version for this project.